WVam/toolscript-docs/Branch-Instructions.md

 ## While

 The While Instruction takes an expression just like the **If** Instruction.
-It will then continue to execute the Instructions it contains as long as the expression returns `true`.
-The loop ceases execution if the expression returns `false` or something that isn't a boolean.
+It will then continue to execute the Instructions it contains as long as the expression returns true.
+The loop ceases execution if the expression returns False or something that isn't a boolean.

 Syntax:
 ```